 Solid Carbide Reamers

 A more recent entry into the market, these bad boys are specifically designed for bronze and manganese bronze.
 The six fluted design makes short work of all hardened bronze materials and are available in .0005 and .001 increments.
 Carbide reamers can actually be stroked in the guide so you can chuck them into an electric drill or even your seat and guide machine to achieve size without damage to the tool.
-The finish created by the six flutes allows most applications to be assembled without further finishing.
-Range from 4mm (.0157”) to 9.5mm (.376”).
+The finish created by the eight flutes allows most applications to be assembled without further finishing.
+Range from 5.0mm (.1968”) to 8.74mm (.3440”).
+Each of these carbide reamers also has an extended non-cutting pilot section for easier alignment with the guide.
+The pilot portion of the reamer has four flutes to deliver more cutting oil into the work piece.
 We’ve stepped up a little more in the cost department here too but remember that carbide will outlast high-speed steel reamers so the price tag is easier to swallow.
 Keep in mind carbide is very brittle…..Caution: don’t drop one on the floor as they won’t bounce because they will break, resulting in lots of special words being expressed loudly.